Renault R40: Production

 The change, however, was delayed and went only into effect in May 1940 from the 1541st vehicle onwards.
-It coincided with a number of other improvements, such as a longer and thus much more powerful SA38 Long 35 37 mm gun in the adapted cast APX-R1 turret, giving the type a good antitank capacity, and a tail to facilitate climbing.
+It coincided with a number of other improvements, such as a longer and thus much more powerful SA 38 Long 35 37 mm gun in the adapted cast APX-R1 turret, giving the type a good antitank capacity, and a tail to facilitate climbing.
 The number of rounds carried decreased from 102 to 90.
-A fundamental advance in tactical effectiveness compared to the R 35 was that the R 40s were equipped with a radio set, which had not been standard for any French light tank until then.
+A fundamental advance in tactical effectiveness compared to the R35 was that the R40s were equipped with a radio set, which had not been standard for any French light tank until then.

-In May, about sixty R40s were manufactured out of a total R 35/40 production that month of 91.
+In May, about sixty R40s were manufactured out of a total R35/40 production that month of 91.

-It is uncertain how many R 40s were produced before production was halted in June 1940; certainly 130 and probably 145 hulls were manufactured, but likely these did not all have their turret fitted.
+It is uncertain how many R40s were produced before production was halted in June 1940; certainly 130 and probably 145 hulls were manufactured, but likely these did not all have their turret fitted.
 It had been intended to keep production levels at 120 per month for the duration of the war and introduce the lighter welded FCM turret in the second half of 1940.
-In May 1940, the R 35 had the largest production of any Allied (or indeed Western) tank but it was planned to having it surpassed by that of the much faster "H 39", reflecting the emphasis on the formation of new armoured divisions, for which the slow R 40 was less than ideal; the "new" suspension was really rather old-fashioned and could not be combined with a high speed, as earlier experience with the Char D3 and Renault VO projects had shown.
+In May 1940, the R35 had the largest production of any Allied (or indeed Western) tank but it was planned to having it surpassed by that of the much faster "H39", reflecting the emphasis on the formation of new armoured divisions, for which the slow R40 was less than ideal; the "new" suspension was really rather old-fashioned and could not be combined with a high speed, as earlier experience with the Char D3 and Renault VO projects had shown.
 Nevertheless, apart from donations to allies and units already formed in June, another 800 vehicles were needed to replace the Renault FTs of eight existing battalions and raise eight new battalions to bring their number to the planned final total of fifty light tank BCCs (Bataillions de Chars de Combat), forty of these equipped with Renault tanks.

-As the new vehicles looked quite differently from the original R 35, they were very generally, also in army documentation, called the "R 40"; however, this was never their official type designation; officially these were still Renault R35s and their production was subsumed under the R 35 run in the statistics; their serial numbers are continuous with the older R 35 run.
+As the new vehicles looked quite differently from the original R35, they were very generally, also in army documentation, called the "R40"; however, this was never their official type designation; officially these were still Renault R35s and their production was subsumed under the R35 run in the statistics; their serial numbers are continuous with the older R35 run.